googleapis/google-cloud-dotnet/README.md

 # Available APIs

 This repository contains code for the following client libraries.
-Each package name link to the documentation for that package.
+Each package name links to the documentation for that package.

 | Package | Latest version | Description |
 |---------|----------------|-------------|